os2loop/profile/README.md

 website, i.e. by using `drush site-install loopdk` or visiting the website and going through the regular Drupal installation process.

+**Note**: During the installation you may experience the error “Call to undefined function field_attach_load()”.
+See https://www.drupal.org/project/drupal/issues/481758 for troubleshooting this error.
+Most notably, using a database name with a length less than 8 may remedy the problem.

 By default only the core features are enabled so you should visit the features overview and enable any additional features you need.